kabasset/azulero/README.md

 * The tool is far from perfect and can be frustrating.
 * Error cases are not handled and messages may be cryptic or misleading.
 * Please make sure to read the "How to help?" section below before using this version.
+* If something is not documented, it does not exist!

 # Installation and setup